 32. BOYHOOD (2013)

 Richard Linklater’s Boyhood is one of the finest achievements in all of cinema.
-When filming began in 2001 the writer / director had no idea whether his cast were still going to be fit and able when he regrouped twice more in years to come, or if the studio would pull funding on his project and some point during its creation.
+When filming began in 2001 the writer / director had no idea whether his cast and crew were still going to be fit and able when he regrouped twice more in years to come, or if the studio would pull funding on his project and some point during its creation.
 That he brought all the pieces together so well in 2013 to create one of the most touchingly real stories on the pangs and pains of growing up is a work of moviemaking genius.

 31. ARGO (2012)